 Section 7 Standards for operations—Meetings.

-All joint self-insurance programs are subject to the requirements of the Open Public Meetings Act as described in chapter 42.30 RCW and all additional requirements for meeting notifications as described in this chapter.
+All joint self-insurance programs are required to comply with all applicable laws and regulations pertaining to public meetings.
+All joint self-insurance programs are required to comply with all additional requirements for meeting notifications as described in this chapter.

 Section 8 Standards for operation—Notice of regular meetings of the governing body.

 Every joint self-insurance program shall provide every member with a notice of the time and place of each regular meeting of the governing body at least ten days prior to the meeting.
 The notice shall be provided in electronic or paper form, and the time and location of each meeting shall be included in such notice.
 The state risk manager shall be provided a copy of all meeting notifications to members in the same form, manner and time as provided to members.
 In addition to electronic or regular mail, programs shall publish notification of regular meetings on the web site of the program accessible to the public.
-Notice of regular meetings shall comply with the meeting notification requirements of chapter 42.30 RCW or be published at least ten days in advance of regular meetings, whichever notification time is greater.
+Notice of regular meetings shall be published at least ten days in advance of regular meetings.

 Section 9 Standards for operation—Special meetings—Notice to members.

-All joint self-insurance programs shall comply with the requirements of RCW 42.30.080 in providing notification of special meetings.
-In addition, programs shall provide notice by electronic mail to the state risk manager and every member of the joint self-insurance program twenty-four hours in advance of every special meeting.
+All joint self-insurance programs shall provide notice by electronic mail to the state risk manager and every member of the joint self-insurance program twenty-four hours in advance of every special meeting.

 Section 10 Standards for operations—Meeting agendas—Meeting minutes.